bsiedlikowski/perlin-noise-procedural-city-generator/README.md

 # City Generator

-This project creates cities with random roads layout and random, procedurally generated and beautiful buildings with use of Perlin Noise.
+This project creates cities with random roads layout and random, procedurally generated buildings with use of Perlin Noise.

 ## Demo